tw99ch/stock-analysis/README.md

 ## Explain the purpose of this analysis.

-The purpsoe of this analysis is to helping client to obtain the summarized data for each stock based on total valume and annual return
+The purpose of this analysis is to helping client to obtain the summarized data for each stock based on total volume and annual return

 ## Results:
 In 2017, all the stocks had positive return except for stock "TERP".
 "DQ" had the greatest return of 199.4% in 2017 with yearly volume of 35,706,200.
 There is no correlation between return and volume in 2017.